carpentries-incubator/singulairty-introduction/_episodes/03-singularity-shell.md

 > > ## Solution
 > >
 > > ~~~
-> > $ singularity exec hello-world.sif /bin/date
+> > $ apptainer exec hello-world.sif /bin/date
 > > ~~~
 > > {: .language-bash}
 > >
 > > ~~~
-> > Fri Jun 26 15:17:44 BST 2020
+> > Wed Apr 17 15:32:16 CDT 2024
 > > ~~~
 > > {: .output}
 > {: .solution}
 {: .challenge}

 <br/>
-#### **The difference between `singularity run` and `singularity exec`**
+#### **The difference between `apptainer run` and `apptainer exec`**

-Above we used the `singularity exec` command.
-In earlier episodes of this course we used `singularity run`.
+Above we used the `apptainer exec` command.
+In earlier episodes of this course we used `apptainer run`.
 To clarify, the difference between these two commands is:

- - `singularity run`: This will run the default command set for containers based on the specfied image.
+ - `apptainer run`: This will run the default command set for containers based on the specfied image.
 This default command is set within the image metadata when the image is built (we'll see more about this in later episodes).
-You do not specify a command to run when using `singularity run`, you simply specify the image file name.
-As we saw earlier, you can use the `singularity inspect` command to see what command is run by default when starting a new container based on an image.
+You do not specify a command to run when using `apptainer run`, you simply specify the image file name.
+As we saw earlier, you can use the `apptainer inspect` command to see what command is run by default when starting a new container based on an image.

- - `singularity exec`: This will start a container based on the specified image and run the command provided on the command line following `singularity exec <image file name>`.
-This will override any default command specified within the image metadata that would otherwise be run if you used `singularity run`.
+ - `apptainer exec`: This will start a container based on the specified image and run the command provided on the command line following `apptainer exec <image file name>`.
+This will override any default command specified within the image metadata that would otherwise be run if you used `apptainer run`.

 ## Opening an interactive shell within a container

-If you want to open an interactive shell within a container, Singularity provides the `singularity shell` command.
+If you want to open an interactive shell within a container, Apptainer provides the `apptainer shell` command.
 Again, using the `hello-world.sif` image, and within our `test` directory, we can run a shell within a container from the hello-world image:

 ~~~
-$ singularity shell hello-world.sif
+$ apptainer shell hello-world.sif
 ~~~
 {: .language-bash}

 ~~~
-Singularity> whoami
+Apptainer> whoami
 [<your username>]
-Singularity> ls
+Apptainer> ls
 hello-world.sif
-Singularity>
+Apptainer>
 ~~~
 {: .output}

 As shown above, we have opened a shell in a new container started from the `hello-world.sif` image.
-Note that the shell prompt has changed to show we are now within the Singularity container.
+Note that the shell prompt has changed to show we are now within the Apptainer container.

-> ## Discussion: Running a shell inside a Singularity container
+> ## Discussion: Running a shell inside a Apptainer container
 >
-> Q: What do you notice about the output of the above commands entered within the Singularity container shell?
+> Q: What do you notice about the output of the above commands entered within the Apptainer container shell?
 >
 > Q: Does this differ from what you might see within a Docker container?
 {: .discussion}